trueinsider/ontology-kotlin-sdk-1/README.md

-<h1 align="center">JAVA SDK For Ontology  </h1>
+<h1 align="center">Kotlin SDK For Ontology  </h1>
 <h4 align="center">Version 1.0.0 </h4>

 ## Overview

-This is a comprehensive Java library for the Ontology blockchain.
+This is a comprehensive Kotlin library for the Ontology blockchain.
 Currently, it supports local wallet management, digital identity management, digital asset management,  deployment and invoke for Smart Contract , and communication with Ontology Blockchain.
 The future will also support more rich functions and applications .

 ## Getting started